neang-mengseang/Solar_System_Simulator/README.md

 * Some animations may be less smooth on lower-end devices.

 ## 🛤️ Roadmap
-* [✅] Planet Data Manager: sliders and reset controls for planet properties
+* [x] Planet Data Manager: sliders and reset controls for planet properties
 * [ ] Implement circular planet menu selection UI
 * [ ] Add moons and asteroid belts
 * [ ] Improve mobile UI and touch controls